kchawla-pi/united-states-of-browsers/README.md

 4. Navigate into the newly created directory/folder:

         cd united-states-of-browsers
-4. Make a virtual environment using:
+5. Make a virtual environment using:

         python -m venv venv
-5. Activate the virtual environment:
+6. Activate the virtual environment:

         venv\Scripts\activate
-6. Install the required python packages:
+7. Install the required python packages:

         pip install - r requirements.txt
-7. Install the project:
+8. Install the project:

         pip install .
-8. To merge the databases, run:
+9. To merge the databases, run:

         python .\united_states_of_browsers\db_merge\merge_browser_databases.py

-9. To launch the user interface, run:
+10. To launch the user interface, run:

         python .\united_states_of_browsers\usb_server\usb_server.py
-10. Then go to the browser and visit:
+11. Then go to the browser and visit:

         localhost:5000
+12. To stop, go back to the same terminal window  where the program is running and press `Ctrl+C`.
+13. Deactivate the virtual environment by typing `deactivate` and pressing ENTER.

 Merging the database will generate an sqlite file in the \united_states_of_browsers directory/folder.
 A url_hash_log.bin _might_ also be generated.
 It is a binary file containing the hashes of URLs that were written to 'merged_fx_db.sqlite'.